hackforla/accessibility/docs/getting-started/index.md

 ## See and Use Known Issues and Solutions
-Consult [index of all known issues and solutions](../known-issues-and-solutions/solutions-index/index.md).
-To see known issues, WAVE guidance, review applied solutions and add any missing solutions.
+Consult [Known issues and solutions](../known-issues-and-solutions/index.md).
+To see how to use and contribute to the Known Issues and Solutions Index.

+## All teams must apply this solution to their project
 All teams will need to apply the [screen reader only class solution](../known-issues-and-solutions/solutions-index/screen-reader-only-class.md).

 ---